sanger/quanthub/README.md

 A predefined list of printers is used for the printer selection dropdown.
 This list is defined in the file `src/config/printers.json`.

+Some printers, such as `stub`, are only used for development and testing purposes and should not be used in production.
+These printers are marked by setting the `nonProductionPrinter` property to `true`.
+To hide these printers from the printer selection dropdown, set the environment variable `VITE_HIDE_NON_PRODUCTION_PRINTERS` to `true`.

 ## Attributions

 Abacus Logo sourced from [Twemoji](https://github.com/twitter/twemoji) licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) and converted to favicon using [favicon.io](https://favicon.io/emoji-favicons/abacus/)